 We have three kind of dusting machines.

-- Beater, which beats on the back of the carpet.
+- Beater, which beats on the back of the rug

 We wash the rugs on both sides with special shampoos, which we provide.
 After that we rinse the rug to remove all the detergent residues off the rug.

-This special wash will allow your carpet to become brighter and shinier.
+This special wash will allow your rug to become brighter and shinier.
 It’s very important for Persian Kerman rugs.

 We brush the nap with special grooming tools.
 This process is done after washing and rinsing the rug.
 It gets the design sharper and removes the loose wool from the rug.